pfsense/docs/source/vpn/l2tp-vpn-settings.rst

 It can use internal authentication or pass off authentication to a :doc:`RADIUS server </usermanager/user-authentication-servers>`.

-L2TP/IPSec
+L2TP/IPsec
 ----------

-L2TP/IPSec is a way to secure L2TP traffic by sending it through an encrypted IPSec tunnel.
+L2TP/IPsec is a way to secure L2TP traffic by sending it through an encrypted IPsec tunnel.

 2.1.x and earlier
 ~~~~~~~~~~~~~~~~~